How it works

 Finally, there's the list of updates.
 By default, the links here serve two purposes.
 Firstly, it will redirect your browser to the page where you left off in the comic's archive.
 If it says there, e.g., (3 new) it will redirect you to the third latest comic page.
 And secondly, it will update your bookmark for that comic to point at the latest comic page.
 You may want to return here to use "Set bookmark" to set the bookmark to some other position if you didn't read the archives that far yet.

-You can turn that second part of Piperka's functionality off by selecting "Change redirect mode to: Do not move the bookmark".
+You can turn that second part of Piperka's functionality off on your account settings page.
 That mode also adds buttons to move your bookmark to the newest page without redirecting you from the updates page.